ldvroditi/Franken/README.md

     macOS: Mojave (10.14.6)

+### R versions:

-This package has been tested on R versions:
+The package has been tested on the following R versions:

 	R 3.2, 3.4, 3.6 and 4 and depends on R (>= 3.2),

 # Get the package

 Franken can be installed use the devtools package (and should only take from 3-5 minutes):

-Some packages might not install automatically when Franken is installed (such as FlowSOM and flowCore).
-In that case, please run:

-if (!requireNamespace("BiocManager", quietly = TRUE))

-	install.packages("BiocManager")

-BiocManager::install("FlowSOM")

-if (!requireNamespace("BiocManager", quietly = TRUE))

-	install.packages("BiocManager")

-BiocManager::install("flowCore")

-Then run:

 ```R
 devtools::install_github("ldvroditi/Franken")